-New Jersey experiences a disproportionate number of pedestrian injuries and fatalities compared to the national average based on population rates.
+New Jersey experiences a disproportionate number of pedestrian injuries and fatalities than the national average based on population rates.

 What is the state of New Jersey doing to keep communities safe?

-New Jersey experiences a disproportionate number of pedestrian injury crashes and fatalities compared to the national average based on population rates.
-To thwart this problem, the Division of Highway Traffic Safety assists local and county agencies in the development of comprehensive pedestrian safety programs involving Education, Enforcement, and Engineering.
+New Jersey experiences a disproportionate number of pedestrian injury crashes and fatalities than the national average based on population rates.
+To thwart this problem, the Division of Highway Traffic Safety assists local and county agencies in developing comprehensive pedestrian safety programs involving Education, Enforcement, and Engineering.

-The Education component of the pedestrian program involves getting the safety message to all members of the community with a special emphasis on three groups: children, senior citizens, and non-English speaking residents.
+The pedestrian program’s education component involves getting the safety message to all members of the community with a special emphasis on three groups: children, senior citizens, and non-English speaking residents.

 The Enforcement component involves regular police patrols to areas where accidents occur most frequently.
 The police issue warnings and talk to drivers about the risks of not respecting pedestrian traffic laws.